-Cooperation in criminal matters/ mutual recognition/ European arrest warrant Faculty of Law

-Law and Art: The Free Movement of Cultural Property

-In Law and Art - The Free Movement of Cultural Property we take a closer look at the legal dimension of the art trade, the protection of cultural heritage from various threats, and the different points at which law and cultural heritage intersect.
+- C. Peristeridou - E.C.
+Loibl Teaching methods: PBL Assessment methods: Written exam, Assignment Keywords: Cooperation in criminal matters/ mutual recognition/ European arrest warrant Faculty of Law Law and Art: The Free Movement of Cultural Property Full course description In Law and Art - The Free Movement of Cultural Property we take a closer look at the legal dimension of the art trade, the protection of cultural heritage from various threats, and the different points at which law and cultural heritage intersect.
 Artworks speak to our imagination and either fascinate or irritate (or bore) us.
 In the public discourse works of art are described and valued for different reasons: their uniqueness, their representation of the artistic genius, expressions of the human condition...
-These values we ascribe to art can also lead to it being endangered during conflicts, stolen, looted, or forged.
+These values we ascribe to art can also lead to it being endangered during conflicts, stolen, looted, forged, or even purposefully destroyed.
 Beside their artistic and historic value, art works are also goods: material objects that can be valued in money and are traded across the globe.
-This international element of the trade renders regulation and enforcement across legal borders difficult, and actors in the illicit trade of cultural objects take full advantage of this. .
+This international element of the trade renders regulation and enforcement across legal borders difficult, and actors in the illicit trade of cultural objects take full advantage of this.
 Since artworks are relatively easy to take across borders, stolen or looted art objects can show up all over the globe.
 To add to the difficulties, laws affecting the art trade differ from country to country.
 This is especially true for export regulations, the rules on the bona fide purchase and limitation periods.
-The position of the bona fide purchaser is a delicate issue.
+For example, the position of the bona fide purchaser is a delicate issue.
 Who should be protected and for how long?
-Must a bona fide purchaser return a stolen painting to the original owner?
+Must a bona fide purchaser return a stolen or looted painting to the original owner?
 Which law applies if more than one jurisdiction is involved?
 Which international obligations exit?
-What happens to former colonial cultural goods?
-Do they have to be returned to the country of origin or can they still be admired in the museums of the former colonial powers?
 Are there just and fair solutions for these types of disputes?

-These examples show that this course deals with many different areas of law: International and European law, Human Rights, Private and Private International Law, Public as well as Criminal Law.
-However, you can easily widen the legal fields having a relation to the art market, such as for example Intellectual Property Law or Tax Law, which will not be addressed during the lectures.
+These examples show that this course deals with many different areas of law: International and European law, Private and Private International Law, Public as well as Criminal Law and criminology.
+However, you can easily widen the legal fields having a relation to the art market, such as for example Intellectual Property Law or Tax Law, which will not be addressed directly during the course.